 region is the AWS region name for the KMS CMK.
-The endpoint is optional and doesn't need to be specified normally, unless you are using a AWS KMS compatible service from a non-AWS vendor or need to use a VPC endpoint for KMS.
+The endpoint is optional and you do not need to specify it normally unless you are using an AWS KMS-compatible service from a non-AWS vendor or need to use a VPC endpoint for KMS.

 To specify a master key that's stored in a file, the master key configuration would look like the following: [security.encryption.master-key] type = "file" path = "/path/to/key/file"